- David Bowie – Blackstar (Columbia Records)

 Irish singer Brigid Mae Power’s latest has a slow, hymnal quality to it.
 She’s usually accompanied by one or two instruments, playing a few chords and notes bathed in a heavy organic echo.
 But that’s all you really need to compliment her ethereal voice, which produces the same emotional effect as listening to Slowdive, without sounding anything like them.

 - Ryley Walker – Golden Sings That Have Been Sung (Dead Oceans)

 I was a little hard on this album in my review.
-But I can be the bigger man and say I was very wrong.
+But I can be the bigger man and say I was wrong.
 Even if there’s an occasional duff lyric, this is a great album start to finish and Walker’s guitar playing is something to marvel at.

 - Higher Authorities – Neptune (Domino)